FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Burn rate is how fast you spend cash each month, net of revenue.

 Gross burn is total monthly spending.
 Net burn subtracts revenue.
 If you spend €8,000/month and earn €3,000/month, your net burn is €5,000.
-For bootstrapped founders, net burn is the number that matters — it tells you how fast your runway is shrinking.
+Cash SaaS metrics rule the bootstrapped world; growth SaaS metrics rule the VC world.

 Net Burn Rate = Monthly expenses - Monthly revenue